bla260/ad2usb/README.md

 2. Plugin Log Level - set to "Verbose Debugging", this produces about +/-50MB log daily on a typical system but is essential.
 The filename is plugin.log.
 3. Enable Log Panel Messages: Turn on.
 This log is +/-5MB daily.
 It is the raw panel messages from the decoder.
 The filename is panelMessages.log

-The path for logs is `/Library/Application Support/Perceptive Automation/<Indigo Version Number>/Logs/com.berkinet.ad2usb`.
-Note that part of the file path is dependent on your version of Indigo.
+The path for logs is `/Library/Application Support/Perceptive Automation/Indigo <Version Number>/Logs/com.berkinet.ad2usb`.
+Note that part of the file path indicated as `<Version Number>` is dependent on your version of Indigo (ex: 2023.1).

 ## Getting Help and Reporting Bugs
 Start by asking on the support forum.
 If more info is needed, I'll typically ask for this via a private message or email: